nnirror/wax/README.md

 For device documentation, click the `i` button at the top of the device.

 ## Creating connections
 Creating connections between two devices will create a data flow between them at audio rate, from the output of the `source device` to the input of the `target device`.
-Device outputs are listed as buttons on the bottom of the device, and device inputs are listed as button on the top.
+Device outputs are listed as buttons on the right of the device, and device inputs are listed as buttons on the left.

+## Deleting connections
+There are two ways to delete a connection.
+Double-click on a connection deletes it.
+Single-clicking on a connection will highlights it.
+Once a connection is highlighted, press `delete` to delete the connection.

 ## Manipulating devices
 Click-drag on the workspace to select multiple devices at once.
 Selected devices have a bold, white border.
 Selected devices are draggable to anywhere the workspace.